Farbod29/extract-and-find-the-new-tab-from-the-browser-with-chrome-extention/README.md

 ### Here in this picture the user opened and seen 17 pages which you can see in the console !

 ![Screenshot 2021-09-08 at 20 30 24](https://user-images.githubusercontent.com/17232450/132565143-7a591486-c365-4fb4-8f3a-2ba2efa96c97.png)
-Refrences:
-Used method from https://gist.github.com/jlewin/5343915 and some functions from "homepage_url": "https://github.com/sylouuu/chrome-open-tabs".

 Last open tabed by the user:
 ![Screenshot 2021-11-13 at 00 07 41](https://user-images.githubusercontent.com/17232450/141594145-d8c06585-4deb-4baf-984b-585955fca166.png)

+# How to use this extention ?

+after clone, just load unpack the folder from chrome extention setting in chrome browser.

+## Refrences:
+Used method from https://gist.github.com/jlewin/5343915 and some functions from "homepage_url": "https://github.com/sylouuu/chrome-open-tabs".

 # Donate